hassaanahd/hassaanahd.github.io/read.md

 title: Reading List
 permalink: /read/
 ---
+Currently Reading: The Odyssey by Homer, Emily Wilson

+### Completed Novels
 - **White Nights** by Fyodor Dostoevsky
 - **The Meek One** by Fyodor Dostoevsky
 - **The Iliad** by Homer, Emily Wilson